-Currently, this page will focus on resources for parents that might be helpful during the COVID-19 outbreak which is resulting in school closures and distance learning.
+Currently, this page will focus on resources for parents that might be helpful during the COVID-19 outbreak which is resulting in school closures, distance learning, and many parents actively teaching their children how to read.
 Related articles can be found in the bar to the right, as well as in our “News & Articles” section under our new category: COVID-19 School Closures.

 Utah State Board of Education COVID-19 Information & Resources